Jan and Bud Richter Center

 in under-resourced communities in Fresno.
 We run after-school programs to build mentoring

-crime by forming these relationships.
-Our after-school programs consist of mindfulness
+by forming these relationships.
+Our after-school programs consist of mindfulness time,

-time, homework time, Bible studies, a healthy snack, outdoor games and activities,
+homework time, Bible studies, a healthy snack, outdoor games and activities, and arts

 We are in need of volunteers that love working with children and want to serve their